Bibliometrics: Metrics for your CV

 The h-index (a.k.a.
 Hirsch index) is often used as a measure of impact but should be avoided where possible as it has a number of significant flaws.
-It is a combined measure of both productivity and impact, and means that your h most highly-cited articles have at least h citations each, e.g. a researcher's h-index will be 5 if 5 of his/her articles have been cited at least 5 times.
+It is a combined measure of both productivity and citation impact, and means that your h most highly-cited articles have at least h citations each, e.g. a researcher's h-index will be 5 if 5 of his/her articles have been cited at least 5 times.